simonserenity/emg-plotter/README.md

 # emg-plotter
-A simple Python script for plotting EMG against switch activation.
+A simple script for plotting EMG against switch activation.
+Written, for now, in Python.

+## Specification

+## To-do